Phantom Read Problem in SQL Server

 COMMIT TRANSACTION

-How to solve the Phantom Read Concurrency Problem in SQL Server?
+How Do We Solve the Phantom Read Concurrency Problem in SQL Server?

-When you execute Transaction 1 and 2 from 2 different instances of SQL Server Management Studio.
-Transaction 2 is blocked until Transaction 1 completes and at the end of Transaction 1, both the reads get the same number of rows.
+When you execute Transactions 1 and 2 from 2 different instances of SQL Server Management Studio, Transaction 2 is blocked until Transaction 1 completes.
+At the end of Transaction 1, both the reads get the same number of rows.
 Modify the Transaction 1 code as follows:

 -- Transaction 1